-Sutton in Craven C of E VC Primary School is committed to ensuring the welfare and safety of all children in our school.
+Sutton CE is committed to ensuring the welfare and safety of all children in our school.
 We will protect and support our vulnerable children, children who need support through early help, children in need and children who have a child protection plan.
-All North Yorkshire schools, including Sutton in Craven C of E VC Primary School follow the North Yorkshire Safeguarding Children Partnership procedures.
+All North Yorkshire schools, including Sutton CE follow the North Yorkshire Safeguarding Children Partnership procedures.
 The school will, normally, endeavour to discuss all concerns with parents or carers about their child or children.
 However, there may be exceptional circumstances when the school will discuss concerns with Social Care and/or the Police without parental knowledge (in accordance with Child Protection procedures and in line with Part 2 of KCSIE).
 The school will, of course, always aim to maintain a positive relationship with all parents.
-This school's child protection policy is available publicly via our website, on Microsoft Teams for staff and governors and in School's Safeguarding Blue folder kept in the staffroom.
+This school's child protection policy is available publicly via our website and a paper copy available upon request to the school office.